-Our RGC scientists were the first to identify a variant in the HSD17B13 gene that is associated with reduced risk of, or protection from, various chronic liver diseases for which there are currently no approved therapeutics.
-By analyzing extensive genetic sequencing data linked with EHRs, we discovered a potential new therapeutic target to reduce the risk of chronic liver disease and progression to more advanced stages of disease, such as NASH.
-Based on these findings, we are collaborating with Alnylam to discover potential RNAi therapies for this target.
+Our RGC scientists identified for the first time a variant in the HSD17B13 gene that is associated with reduced risk of, or protection from, various chronic liver diseases for which there are currently no approved therapeutics.
+By analyzing extensive genetic sequencing data linked with electronic health records, we discovered a potential new therapeutic target to reduce the risk of chronic liver disease and progression to more advanced stages of disease, such as NASH.
+Based on these findings, we are collaborating with Alnylam to discover potential RNA interference (RNAi) therapies for this target.

-We found that genetic and therapeutic inhibition of ANGPTL3 in humans and of ANGPTL3 in mice was associated with decreased levels of all 3 major lipid fractions and decreased odds of atherosclerotic cardiovascular disease.
-While the ANGPTL3 research program at Regeneron dates back to the 1990’s, this recent genetic validation from our RGC team has helped further our research efforts, which now include Phase 3 clinical trials of an investigational medicine.
+We found that genetic and therapeutic inhibition of ANGPTL3 in humans and in mice was associated with decreased levels of all three major lipid fractions and decreased odds of atherosclerotic cardiovascular disease.
+While the ANGPTL3 research program at Regeneron dates back to the 1990’s, this recent genetic validation from our RGC team has helped further our research efforts, which now includes Phase 3 clinical trials of an investigational medicine.

-Our ultimate goal is to make a positive impact on patients, both in the short-term through results validated and returned via collaborators and in the longer-term by informing research into new medicines.
+Our ultimate goal is to make a positive impact on patients – both in the short-term through results returned via collaborators, and in the longer-term by informing research into new medicines.

 As we identify interesting findings from our research, we share it with other teams at Regeneron to accelerate our drug discovery and development process.
 Sometimes this data validates what we've already seen in other ongoing research, and other times it informs new avenues of research for potential therapies.
 Either way, our genetics research makes us more nimble and targeted when it comes to pursuing new medicines for people with serious diseases.